Public Netbase: Kultur.Netz.2000+ (1999)

 This is one example out of a field of activities in which Public Netbase engaged continuously: fostering self-organization in the field of independent media initiatives in Austria in order to voice their interests and concerns, and to influence the development of cultural and media policies.
-Meetings were organized, lists of demands collectively formulated, and attempts werde made to raise awareness on a broader scale.
+Meetings were organized, lists of demands collectively formulated, and attempts were made to raise awareness on a broader scale.

-European Cultural Backbone / ECB (1999-2003)
+European Cultural Backbone (ECB) (19992003)

 European Cultural Backbone was "a coalition of mediacultural institutions and individuals working together to creatively use and develop participatory media for social change".

 fremd.netz (1999)

 This anti-racist project was conducted in a time when the Austrian federal government formed which for the first time included Jörg Haider's right-wing Freedom Party (FPÖ).
 The project took place in an underground station in Vienna and included, amongst others, Franz Xaver's media installation "Fremdsteuerung", several lectures as well as presentations of initiatives like Period After and the newly formed platform Get to Attack.